 Geoffrey Joyce, Director of Health Policy for the USC Schaeffer Centre explained that the overpaid monies are “clawed back” by PBMs, the pharmacy benefit managers such as Express scripts, CVS Caremark, OptumRx, who manage drug benefits for most private employers.
 He said “They have contracts with the pharmacies to collect the members’ co-pay, even if that co-pay exceeds the reimbursed price of the drug.”

-Grace Century President and Director of Research Scott Wolf commented on the article, referring to MediXall, which is the medical networking platform of Grace Century project partner Quantum, saying, “It is shocking that Americans are paying more with Insurance than cash, however one of the great things about the MediXall project is that it is all about price transparency, which is why it is such a great project.”
+Grace Century President and Director of Research Scott Wolf commented on the article, referring to MediXall, saying “It is shocking that Americans are paying more with Insurance than cash, however one of the great things about the MediXall project is that it is all about price transparency, which is why it is such a great project.”